← orga.cat

 Freeware Download manager and accelerator.

-It can accelerate downloads by splitting files into sections and then downloading them simultaneously.
+It can accelerate downloads by splitting files into sections and downloading them simultaneously.
 I have found it to be too invasive, though.

 Internet Download Manager commercial alternative is supposedly better (I haven't tried it).
 A long time ago, I used the shareware Download Accelerator Plus (DAP) and Getright, now abandoned.
 Sometimes I just use aria2 (cli).